 Write Discrimination-free Rental Ads

 You must be cautious when writing up a rental ad.
-The language you use in the written text shouldn’t in any way indicate a preference for or limitation of a particular group of tenants.
-You cannot state statements such as:
+The language you use in the written text shouldn’t in any way indicate discrimination or a preference for or limitation of a particular group of tenants, such as national origin and familial status.
+As the law requires providing equal opportunity to any person, you cannot include statements such as:

 • “Christian Home”.
 A prospective tenant who isn’t a Christian or not of Christian national origin may see this as bias against other religious faith.